Samquinno/MCServer/README.md

 # MCServer
 If you need help click [here](youtube.com)
-note: i still didnt create a video for it\n
+note: i still didnt create a video for it
 This is a Minecraft Server starter in Java type this: